 Accused Sept.
 11 Planners to Face Charges

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Jackie Northam has the story from Guantanamo Bay.

-Brigadier General Thomas Hartman (U.S. Air Force, Legal Counsel): You'll see five accuse.
+JACKIE NORTHAM: Brigadier General Thomas Hartman (U.S. Air Force, Legal Counsel): You'll see five accuse.
 We're going to be there with 18 defense counsel.
 It's going to be an amazing reflection on the American system of justice.

-Navy Lieutenant Rich Federico, a military defense lawyer for Binalshibh, says it will be a challenge to represent his client in an open and public trial.
+NORTHAM: Navy Lieutenant Rich Federico, a military defense lawyer for Binalshibh, says it will be a challenge to represent his client in an open and public trial.

-Lieutenant RICH FEDERICO (U.S. Navy): The instruction and guidance we've been provided from the government thus far is every word that comes out of his mouth is classified at the top secret level.
+RICH FEDERICO: The instruction and guidance we've been provided from the government thus far is every word that comes out of his mouth is classified at the top secret level.
 It would seemed to follow, then if they're been consistent with that, then every word he was saying on open court will also be classified at top secret level, which would mean that there will be really notability for the public to hear any word that ever came out of his mouth.

-But the men where held and interrogated at secret CIA prisons for several years before being transferred to Guantanamo in 2006. and one of the issues hanging over the hearings is whether evidence against them was extracted by torture.
+NORTHAM: But the men where held and interrogated at secret CIA prisons for several years before being transferred to Guantanamo in 2006. and one of the issues hanging over the hearings is whether evidence against them was extracted by torture.
 Under the military tribunal rules, evidence gained through torture is not admissible.
 It's different if it's gathered through coercion, says General Hartman.

-Br.
-Gen. HARTMAN: It's a rule of evidence specifically to deal with the admissibility of evidence that's obtained by coercive techniques.
+HARTMAN: It's a rule of evidence specifically to deal with the admissibility of evidence that's obtained by coercive techniques.
 And in order for that to be achieved, the proponent of that evidence has to show that the evidence is reliable, probative, and in the best interest of justice.

-Jeffrey Addicott is a former senior Pentagon advisor to the military commissions.
+NORTHAM: Jeffrey Addicott is a former senior Pentagon advisor to the military commissions.

 NORTHAM: Eugene Fidel, a Washington lawyer and the president of the National Institute for Military Justice, says there's more to this than executive prerogative.

-Attorney EUGENE FIDEL (President, National Institute of Military Justice): I think the administration is sparing no effort to get these cases, the big cases, underway before a new administration take's office.
+EUGENE FIDEL: I think the administration is sparing no effort to get these cases, the big cases, underway before a new administration take's office.
 In other words, I think the effort now is to make these cases irretrievable so that a new administration hands will be tied as to have the cases will have to move forward.

-Jackie Northam, NPR News, Guantanamo Bay, Cuba.
+NORTHAM: Jackie Northam, NPR News, Guantanamo Bay, Cuba.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.